-Cloud storage is getting bigger and more popular each day: with all of us having multiple devices that we use 24/7 and with everything moving online, it makes sense to simply upload your life (or, well, just your photos, music, programs and whatever you want to) in the cloud and have them there, ready to be accessed from your phone, tablet, laptop or home computer as long as you have internet access.
+Cloud storage is getting bigger and more popular with each passing day: with all of us having multiple devices that we use 24/7 and with everything moving online, it makes sense to simply upload your life (or, well, just your photos, music, apps and whatever you want to) to the cloud and have them there, ready to be accessed from your phone, tablet, laptop or home computer as long as you have internet access.

 This is the first cloud storage that I ever used and it’s been online for years now, meaning that you shouldn’t worry about it shutting down anytime soon (like Copy did a while ago).

-Easy to use, a simple and intuitive interface, Dropbox remains a favorite for many.
-It also offers a paid plan in case you want to upgrade ($10 per month for 1TB of data).
+Easy to use, a simple and intuitive interface, Dropbox remains a favorite for many, myself included.
+It also offers a paid plan in case you want to upgrade ($10 per month for 1TB of data or $8.25 if you pay yearly).
 Check it out here.

 Google is extremely generous when it comes to offering their users free storage space in the cloud: you get 15GB for free, which is a ton for the regular user.

 It also offers, through its other services, other handy options and tools and is, overall, one of the most popular free cloud storage options out there and definitely one of the best and most complex.

 And it’s Google that we’re talking about, so the security of your files – as well as the guarantee that they’ll always be available only is really high.

 The only disadvantage is that all the other Google services eat up from those 15GB that you get for free, including your mail.
 But with a bit of micromanagement and keeping your inbox clear, you’ll have no trouble taking advantage of Google’s generous offer.